 Benzodiazepine Potentiation with Herbal Remedies

 Another way a person will potentiate a Benzodiazepine is by taking herbal remedies.
 Two herbal remedies have become well known for their sedative effects, Valerian and Kava.
 Combining either of these two herbal remedies with a Benzo is likely to cause a person to feel extremely sleepy and lower their judgments and ability to drive or think clearly.
 Although many companies that manufacture both of these herbal remedies provide warnings for it not to be combined with Benzodiazepines, alcohol, or other drugs and medications, they are frequently used for the sole purpose of enhancing the effects of another substance.
 Potentiation of Benzos is not solely to increase the potency of the Benzo.
 Many persons who struggle with addiction or drug abuse will take Benzos to potentiate the effects of heroin, prescription pain killers, and other drugs.
 Regardless of what an individual is using to enhance the effects of their Benzodiazepine, or vice versa, the predominant problem is that this person is abusing substances to get high.
 This indicates addiction.
 If you or a loved one is experimenting or using multiple drugs to enhance Benzos or using Benzos to enhance (potentiate) the effects of other drugs, Evoke Wellness at Miramar has options for treatment.

 We are Here to Help

-We at Evoke Florida, offer specialized drug addiction treatment programs that include therapy and programs that target potentiation and multi-drug use addiction.
+We at Evoke Wellness at Miramar, offer specialized drug addiction treatment programs that include therapy and programs that target potentiation and multi-drug use addiction.
 We offer programs for men, women, and young adults.
 Contact us around the clock if you or a loved one are searching for benzodiazepine addiction treatment in a safe and comfortable environment.